 The essential building blocks of any asset allocation process and its subsequent recommendations are to first understand what one stands for.
 These beliefs, outlined here, help drive the LPL Financial Research asset allocation framework that positions you with the best opportunities for investment success.

-- There is no value premium.
 We do not agree with an industry misconception that there exists a value premium, which implies that the value style is a fundamentally better investment than growth.
 In the end, the value style is not always undervalued relative to growth.
 Thus, our price matters belief drives our process to focus on the style, value or growth, which has the best opportunity for future success.
 Additionally, history shows that the key differential in total return between value and growth has been the yield spread (difference in dividends); however, this differential has been on the decline.
-We believe that allocations between value and growth should not be predicated on an imbedded value premium, but rather which offers the better chance of future success.
+We believe that allocations between value and growth should not be predicated on an embedded premium, but rather which offers the better chance of future success.

 Not only must our asset allocation be something our advisors can implement, but also it must also be something they want to implement for you.
 We believe we must take your needs and wants into consideration when creating our asset allocation models.